How to Calculate Subject Wise Pass or Fail with Formula in Excel

 Use Formula with COUNTIF Function to Find Pass or Fail in Excel

-• Next, press the Enter button to get the result.
+• Press the Enter button to get the result.
 In our case, the result is ‘Pass’ as it satisfies the requirements.

 Use Formula with COUNTIF Function to Find Pass or Fail in Excel

-• Accordingly, drag the Fill Handle and find the result of the rest of the Students.
-We can see the final output in the screenshot below.
+• Drag the Fill Handle to find the result of the other Students.

 Read More: How to Compute Grades in Excel (3 Suitable Ways)